-- 5.3.1.
-After the incident significance category has been determined, the need for further reporting requirements and investigation is established.
-Incident investigations are performed using the Form: ESH-(3000-F)-185193 Incident Investigation Process as a template. - 5.3.2.
-General Requirements - General investigation requirements are as follows: - o Significance Category 1 catastrophic and Category 2 significant impact - Appointment of an Investigation Team. - Root cause analysis utilizing an approved hazard analysis technique (to be determined by the ESH Director). - ◆ The incident scene must be preserved until the Investigation Team has released the area. - ♦ An external review may be utilized for Category 1 or Category 2 incidents.
-(The Executive Director with input from the ESH Director makes this determination). - o Significance Category 3 moderate impact and Category 4 minor impact - ♦ The ESH Department will assess the incident and determine the need for further investigation and reporting.
-The technique used is based on the severity of the incident. - For events determined to be a near miss, an ESH-(3000-F)-96992 Risk-Based Near Miss Screening Form may be completed by the investigation team and included with the First Report and Incident Investigation Form.
+- After the incident significance category has been determined, the need for further reporting requirements and investigation is established.
+Incident investigations are performed using the Form: ESH-(3000-F)-185193 Incident Investigation Process as a template. - General Requirements - o General investigation requirements are as follows: - ♦ Significance Category 1 catastrophic and Category 2 significant impact - Appointment of an Investigation Team. - Root cause analysis utilizing an approved hazard analysis technique (to be determined by the Director of ESH). - ♦ The incident scene must be preserved until the Investigation Team has released the area.

+- An external review may be utilized for Category 1 or Category 2 incidents.
+(The Executive Director with input from the Director of ESH makes this determination). - ♦ Significance Category 3 moderate impact and Category 4 minor impact - ♦ The ESH Department will assess the incident and determine the need for further investigation and reporting.
+The technique used is based on the severity of the incident. - ♦ For events determined to be a near miss, an ESH-(3000-F)-96992 Risk-Based Near Miss Screening Form may be completed by the investigation team and included with the ESH-(3000-F)-173324 First Report and Incident Investigation form.
 For events determined to be a category 4 under the near-miss category, the ESH Department will determine further action, if any, to be taken.